 Beta-delayed neutron radioactivity

 The process of beta-delayed neutron emission is essential for the control of nuclear fission reactors.
 When neutrons absorbed by 235U cause the 236U nucleus formed to fission, many of the fission products undergo beta-delayed neutron emission.
 These neutrons are important in producing more fission events.
 In a nuclear reactor, the rate of neutron-induced fission must be controlled to prevent the fission reactions from running away and destroying the reactor.
 The rate of fission depends on the number of neutrons available.
 The numbers of neutrons can be controlled by moving in and out of the reactor control rods, which contain material with very high neutron absorption rates.
-Since many of the neutrons emitted in fission are delayed by beta-decay half-lives, these half-lives allow time for the control rods to be mechanically inserted and removed to control the rate of fission.
+Because many of the neutrons emitted in fission are delayed by beta-decay half-lives, these half-lives allow time for the control rods to be mechanically inserted and removed to control the rate of fission.
 See also: Delayed neutron

 Beta-delayed proton radioactivities